cyface/django-termsandconditions/README.rst

     :target: http://django-termsandconditions.readthedocs.org/en/latest/?badge=latest
     :alt: Documentation Status

-Django Terms and Conditions gives you an out-of-the-box way to enable you to send users to a T&C acceptance page before they can access the site if you wish.
+Django Terms and Conditions gives you an configurable way to send users to a T&C acceptance page before they can access the site if you wish.

 Contributors: